-Men and women have different family responsibilities and relationships.
+Men and women have different family responsibilities and relationship dynamics.
 And the stigma associated with addiction might be different for men and women within the family system.
-Addiction wounds all the members of the family, and relationships have to be restructured.
+Addiction wounds all the members of the family and relationships must be restructured.
 Women may have more acute responsibility and guilt regarding their children.
 A gender specific program for women focuses simultaneously on the needs of the woman and her children.
 Men may feel they have “let the family down”.
-A gender specific program for men emphasizes economic and personal self-sufficiency.
-The family system will be adjusted through the recovery process and the new roles are often gender dependent.
+A gender specific program for men emphasizes emotional expression and personal self-sufficiency.
+This allows the family system to be adjusted through the recovery process.
+Atypical or non-traditional family mores are also accommodated within our programming.

-Men and women often communicate differently.
-They listen differently.
+Men and women communicate differently.
+And they listen differently.
 When men and women are in co-ed groups women tend to “nurture” and men tend to want to “fix things”.
 With gender specific treatment, men have an opportunity to practice listening and emoting.
-Women are given a forum to be heard and to build strength in their convictions.
+Women are given a forum to be heard.
+And to build strength in their convictions.

 Certainly, the goal of recovery is not exclusion or complete independence.
 Nor is it cookie-cutter.
 We want to prepare our clients to go back to their “real life” situations.
 Understanding that men and women are still influenced by gender roles and norms, but equally understanding that looking at each individual’s unique identity is the best way to prepare them for long-term recovery.
 We want our clients to be inspired about their new life and bolstered by a healthy sense of self-worth.